Hdave00/Biomaterial-Selection-and-Bioinformatics-Tool/master_data/masterdata.md

 - Given the nature of the datasets mapped to the ultimate output the best first step would be:
 Align feature names + units once.

-Write a script to merge automatically (so i never need to do it by hand).
+Write a script to merge automatically, so i never need to do it by hand after the first time.

 Train on the unified dataset, or stream multiple CSVs if the file size is a problem.